X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim06ambientanddiffuse.md

     currentEffect.Parameters["xAmbient"].SetValue(0.5f);
 ```

 Now when you run this code, you should see that there are no more dark sides on our buildings.
 Most sides are still pretty dark, but this is only because we are looking at the shadowed side of our city.
-You should already see some sides at the left side of our city that are being lit by our sunlight, but really, they should appear brighter.
+You should already see some sides on the left side of our city that is being lit by our sunlight, but really, they should appear brighter.

 ![Lighting](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-06Lighting2.jpg?raw=true)